Continue reading on DataGuidance with:

 - the law defines the concept of personal data and the conditions applicable to processing; and

-- automated processing of personal data relating to private life, political beliefs and philosophical, religious faith, party affiliation or trade union affiliation and ethnic origin it is expressly prohibited without the consent of the data subject.
+- automated processing of personal data relating to private life, political beliefs and philosophical, religious faith, party affiliation or trade union affiliation, and ethnic origin it is expressly prohibited without the consent of the data subject.

 - Privacy intrusion: any person who, by any means, even lawful ones, becomes aware of facts concerning another person's private or sexual life without consent or just cause, and discloses them publicly, shall be punishable by imprisonment for up to one year or a fine (Article 183).

-- Violation of secrecy: any person who, without consent, discloses confidential information of which they have become aware of, because of they operate in trade or employment profession, shall be punishable by imprisonment for up to one year or a fine.
-If the confidential information is related to a commercial, industrial, professional, or artistic activities, and the disclosure causes damage to another person or to the State, and the agent becomes aware of it under the aforementioned conditions, those responsible are punishable by imprisonment for up to two years or a fine (Article 184).
+- Violation of secrecy: any person who, without consent, discloses confidential information of which they have become aware because they operate in trade or employment profession, shall be punishable by imprisonment for up to one year or a fine.
+If the confidential information is related to commercial, industrial, professional, or artistic activities, and the disclosure causes damage to another person or to the State, and the agent becomes aware of it under the aforementioned conditions, those responsible are punishable by imprisonment for up to two years or a fine (Article 184).

-- Violation of correspondence or telecommunications: any person who, without consent or outside of the cases admissible by law, opens a letter or any other writing addressed to another person, or becomes aware of its contents, or prevents it from being received by its addressee, shall be punishable by imprisonment for up to two years or a fine.
+- Violation of correspondence or telecommunications: any person who, without consent or outside of the cases admissible by law, opens a letter or any other writing addressed to another person, becomes aware of its contents, or prevents it from being received by its addressee, shall be punishable by imprisonment for up to two years or a fine.
 The same penalty shall apply to anyone who, under the same circumstances, interferes, or becomes aware of the content of telephone, telegraph, or any other means of telecommunication.
 Anyone who discloses the contents of letters, closed writings, telephone calls, or other communications above referred shall be punishable by imprisonment for up to one year or by a fine, even if they have lawfully known those facts.
-If the crimes referred to are committed by postal, telegraph, telephone, or telecommunications employees, the penalties shall be increased by one third in their limits (Article 187).
+If the crimes referred to are committed by postal, telegraph, telephone, or telecommunications employees, the penalties shall be increased by one-third in their limits (Article 187).

 1.2.
 Guidelines